The Bealey Hotel, where our story begins.

 Then another rumour started to spread.

-It was claimed that a day before his visit to the Christchurch newspaper office, Paddy and his pick-up truck had been seen at the back entrance of the Canterbury Museum, located in the heart of Christchurch.
+It was claimed that a day before his visit to the Christchurch newspaper office, Paddy had been seen with his and his pick-up truck at the back entrance of the Canterbury Museum, located in the heart of Christchurch.

-Dressed appropriately in a white coat, Paddy had confidently marched into the museum with two of his "assistants" also in white coats and removed a huge full-scale replica of a Moa that stood in the "Extinct Native Birds" section of the museum.
+Dressed appropriately in a white coat, Paddy had confidently marched into the museum with two of his "assistants" also in white coats and removed a huge full-scale replica of a Moa that stood in the "Extinct Native Birds" section.
 He told the staff that the bird was being taken away for some restoration work.

-Later, Paddy and his two "assistants" were seen speeding up to Arthur's Pass, a trip of 83 miles, with the 12 ft high Moa standing resplendent on the back of his pick-up truck.
+Later, Paddy and his two "assistants" were seen speeding up to Arthur's Pass, a trip of 83 miles, with the 12 ft high Moa standing resplendent, feathers flowing, on the back of Paddy's pick-up truck.

 Next day it was quietly returned to its rightful place in the museum.

-By now, readers of this blog will have started to "connected the dots in our story!
+By now, readers of this blog will have "connected the dots" in our story!
+The rest is history.

 And as you will see from this report by local Newshub reporter Jeff Hampton, he had lived a life that was quite remarkable.